EasyRPG/EV0002/README.md

    monitored GitHub project.
 This uses the webserver provided by http_server.rb and relies on the GitHub api of course.
 Similiar plugins are names `octospy` for other bot frameworks.

+ * plugins/blog_webhooks.rb:

+   Uses webhooks to provide channel notifications, when someone adds a new blogpost/page or someone adds a comment/replies to a comment  This uses the webserver provided by http_server.rb and relies on the hookpress wordpress plugin or a hosted setup at wordpress.com.
+Currently, it does not display full information, as the hooks are limited to specific fields.

+ * plugins/server_info.rb:

+   Simple plugin that can execute predefined shell commands with optional grep filter.